Extracurricular activities at Padworth

 Sixth form Psychology students visited London in the Summer term to see the “Who am I?” exhibition at the Science Museum which explores the science of identity through intriguing objects, provocative artworks and hands-on exhibits.
 In a second trip they visited the newly built Darwin Centre and the National Gallery.

-…and a massive question is on the minds of Debating Society members as they prepare for the next Debate on “Democracy vs Economics”.
+…and a massive question is on the minds of Debating Club members as they prepare for the next Debate on “Democracy vs Economics”.

 All students have the opportunity to take individual instrumental lessons which can be arranged for any instrument and will include theory of music – such lessons incur an additional charge.
 Singing lessons are also available.